Doctoral Field Experience

-The purpose of the Center for the Enhancement of Teaching and Learning Graduate Field Experience is to provide students with experience working in a center focused on faculty development related to teaching and learning.
+The purpose of the Center for the Enhancement of Teaching and Learning Doctoral Field Experience is to provide doctoral students with experience working in a center focused on faculty development related to teaching and learning.

 The program must be taken as a 2 or 3 credit experience.
 As you advance through the program, you will gain experience working toward the mission and vision of the CETL through the learning objectives and activities listed below.